-(b) Commencing in October 1997, the Company's Board of Directors has, at various times, authorized the repurchase, from time to time, of the Company's common stock on the open market or in privately negotiated transactions depending on market conditions.
-Since plan inception, a total of 128,000,000 shares have been authorized for repurchase, of which 123,341,370 shares have been repurchased as of September 30, 2022.
+(c) Commencing in October 1997, the Company's Board of Directors has, at various times, authorized the repurchase, from time to time, of the Company's common stock on the open market or in privately negotiated transactions depending on market conditions.
+During the first quarter of 2023, an additional 10,000,000 shares of the Company's common stock have been authorized for repurchase.
+Since plan inception, a total of 138,000,000 shares have been authorized for repurchase, of which 124,650,147 shares have been repurchased as of March 31, 2023.